 Maimouna Sy, BS

-Maimouna Sy is a Clinical Research Coordinator at the Center for Aging and Serious Illness.
+Maimouna Sy is a Clinical Research Coordinator II at the Center for Aging and Serious Illness.
 A graduate from the University of Connecticut, she received her Bachelor’s in Molecular and Cell Biology and minored in French on the pre-medical track.
 Maimouna joins the Center with past research experience in exploring cancer survivorship and improving survivors' quality of life through interventions involving mindfulness, spirituality, and coping and is eager to expand her knowledge on serious illnesses.

 Aniyah Travis, MPH